CovenantHuman/be-your-own-zookeeper/README.md

 ![Be Your Own Zookeeper Logged In Homepage](/static/img/logged-in-homepage.png)

 Another important feature of Be Your Own Zookeeper is the daily schedule.
 This schedule allows users to set up a daily list of reminders that will be optionally texted to them at specific times.
-Moreover, if users want to take a walk, they can set the type of the reminder to indicate that, and at the time the reminder is sent that user's local weather will be checked against their customized weather preferences and the reminder that is sent will either send the user the personalized reminder text that they've set or a message declaring that the weather is not good for walking and offering a random one of the user's alternate activities as a suggestion.
+Moreover, if users want to take a walk, they can set the type of the reminder to indicate that.
+If they do at the time the reminder is sent that user's local weather will be checked against their customized weather preferences.
+The subsequent reminder will either send the user the personalized reminder text that they've set or a message declaring that the weather is not good for walking and offering a random one of the user's alternate activities as a suggestion.

 ![Be Your Own Zookeeper Schedule Page](/static/img/schedule.png)